bxparks/AceTime/USER_GUIDE.md

 given time instant.
 For example, for `America/Los_Angeles`, this returns "PST" or "PDT'.
 The abbreviation is copied into a small `char` buffer inside the `ZonedExtra` object, so the pointer returned by `abbrev()` is safe to use during the life of the `ZonedExtra` object.
+The maximum `char` buffer size needed hold any abbreviation is given by `ace_time::kAbbrevSize`.
+This is currently defined as 7, which means the longest abbreviation is 6 characters long.

 The `ZonedExtra::reqStdOffset()` and `ZonedExtra::reqDstOffset()` are relevant
 and different from the corresponding `stdOffset()` and `dstOffset()` only if the